 - lactose – “milk sugar”.
 A common disaccharide found in cow’s milk and breast milk.

 - ribose – five-carbon monosaccharide produced in our bodies from eating other carbohydrates.
-Can be found in the genetic material in our cells
+It can be found in the genetic material in our cells.

 What is considered simple?

 - vegetables (fructose)

 - sweeteners like honey, maple syrup, table sugar, brown sugar (sucrose)

 What is considered complex?

 - starches including grains like rice, wheat, corn, oats and barley

 The digestion process is different for each macronutrient (fat, carbohydrates and protein), which means they breakdown at different rates (National Institute of Diabetes and Digestive and Kidney Diseases, 2017).
 Carbohydrates breakdown the fastest out of the macronutrients with fat being the slowest.

 There are a few enzymes that help breakdown carbohydrates.